-Notes: (1) These summary tables are meant for quick reference only and do not provide complete information.
-See Plan regulations for details.

-(2) Uses are regulated by Character Zone and can be found in Table 4.4 starting on page 66.

-(3) Frontage standards for non-mandatory roads are handled by Character Zone in Section 5 starting on page 79 and summarized here.
+- (1) These summary tables are meant for quick reference only and do not provide complete information.
+See Plan regulations for details. - (2) Uses are regulated by Character Zone and can be found in Table 4.4 starting on page 64. - (3) Frontage standards are handled by Character Zone in Section 5 starting on page 77 and summarized here.